Skip to main content

 • Scans for new or updated sitemaps using the discovery methods outlined above.

-• Checks the pages listed in these sitemaps for any changes or additions.
+• Recrawl all the pages listed in these sitemaps in order to update link suggestions.

 This consistent update process ensures that your internal linking suggestions remain accurate and up-to-date with your website's latest content.